defgsus/office-schedule-data/README.md

 The data contains the **free dates** where one can make an appointment at a public office at a snapshot interval of 15 minutes, starting at 2021-07-12.

-This repository is updated each week and the most recent timestamp is **2021-09-19**.
+This data repository is updated weekly and the most recent timestamp is on **2021-09-19**.

 # Data layout